zcop/opnsense-vm-images/README.md

 Sample VM images of major releases are published twice a year in the [GitHub releases](https://github.com/maurice-w/opnsense-vm-images/releases) section of this repository.
 Up-to-date images (updated about every two weeks, following the official update schedule) as well as custom images are [available for sponsors](https://github.com/sponsors/maurice-w).

+`VERSION` numbers used in this tutorial are just examples and do not necessarily match actually available base / kernel / core versions.

 Setting up a build system
 =========================